devthefuture-org/yarn-plugin-fetch/README.md

 # yarn-plugin-fetch

-Optimised yarn workflow for docker build.
+Optimized yarn workflow for docker build.
 Don't re-download all your dependencies on each package.json change.

 Implementation of pnpm [fetch](https://pnpm.io/cli/fetch) for yarn berry with additional features: